-The Open for Business Guide has been developed to help businesses and property owners before, during, and after construction.
+The Open for Business Guide was developed to help businesses and property owners before, during, and after construction.

 It offers communication tips, government services, and advice specifically for those affected by the project.